 The workshops and descriptions are listed below.

-You will have the ability to register for workshops live based on the schedule below or on demand.
+You will have the ability to register for workshops on demand.
+See the below schedule for a list of workshops.

 *Must have Linkblue ID to register.

 Micro-certification uses experiential design theory and mentorship programming to support researchers’ perception of their role in contributing to science, commercialization and impact on the community.

 - To understand the evolution of the university researcher and research impact on the economy and society.